 The Grand Théâtre of Bordeaux

 This theatre was inaugurated on April 1780.
-It was conceived as a temple of the arts and lights, with a neo-classical facade.
-It is now a day known for being one of the most beautiful theatre in the world.
-And it became so famous because the ballet “La Fille Mal Gardée” have been welcomed for its premiere in 1789.
+It was conceived as a temple of the arts and lights with a neo-classical facade.
+It is well known for being one of the most beautiful theatre in the world.
+And it became very famous thanks to the ballet “La Fille Mal Gardée” which have been welcomed for its premiere in 1789.
 This an unmissable thing to see in Bordeaux.

 The Bordeaux Cathedral

 Also known as the Cathédrale Saint-André de Bordeaux, it was consecrated by Pope Urban II in 1096.
 Located at the City Hall of Bordeaux, its heterogeneous aspect, turned it as a unique monument.
-Impressive and beautiful you will enjoy this splendid monument.
+It is impressive and beautiful.
+You will enjoy this splendid monument.

 You also can visit the belfry, (after climbing 229 steps: 50 meters) and take advantage of the most beautiful view of the city.

 The Cité du Vin of Bordeaux opened in june 2016.
 It is a museum devoted to wine.
 This is also a place of exhibitions.
 The Cité du Vin offers shows, movies projections and academic seminars talking about wine.